 The Sunsphere at World’s Fair Park

 Built for the 1982 World’s Fair (one of the last successful World’s Fairs), this iconic feature of the Knoxville skyline is the only structure of its kind.
 It is one of only two remaining structures from the historic 1982 World's Fair.
-It’s home to the Primo Ristorante Italiano on the 5th floor, event rental space and local businesses on the upper floors, as well as the 4th Floor Observation Deck which was recently remodeled and serves as a satellite visitors center.
+It’s home to event rental space and local businesses on the upper floors, as well as the 4th Floor Observation Deck which was recently remodeled and serves as a satellite visitors center.
 The Observation Deck features a gallery of Knoxville images, as well as information on Knoxville and the World’s Fair and offers a breathtaking 360-degree view of Knoxville.
-The Observation Deck is open free to the public daily.
+The Observation Deck is open free to the public daily

 The Knoxville Sunsphere was built in 1981 and designed by the architecture firm, Community Tectonics as the theme structure for the 1982 World's Fair.
 Noted for its unique design in several engineering publications, the structure stands 266 feet high/26 stories tall.
 The 24-karat gold-dust filled, glass-paneled ball is 75 feet in diameter.
 It was renovated and restored in 2007.